-We continue our experiments on medical countermeasures that may reduce effects of GCR simulations associated cancers.
+We continue our experiments on medical countermeasures to test safe small molecules that may reduce effects of GCR simulations associated cancers.
 For long-term space missions to the Moon or Mars, it might be necessary to adopt radiological countermeasures for astronauts.
-Thanks to the NASA Space Radiation Laboratory (NSRL) at Department of Energy's Brookhaven National Laboratory, it is now possible to simulate galactic cosmic radiation (GCR) that occurs in space and to determine the effects on biological models.
-We have initiated new experiments to determine if and how metformin might be a promising radioprotector from cosmic radiations.
-While effects of space radiation on the development of advanced cancer may not be an acute problem during an astronauts time in space, this remains highly speculative and additional research is required to develop methods to reduce either short or long-term effects going forward.
-Thus, we initiated experiments with metformin, an approved drug that is used by millions of Americans for controlling type 2 diabetes.
+Thanks to the NASA Space Radiation Laboratory (NSRL) at Brookhaven National Laboratory, it is now possible to more closely simulate galactic cosmic radiation (GCR) that occurs in space and to determine the effects on biological models.
+We initiated experiments to determine if and how metformin might be a promising radioprotector from cosmic radiations and compared this to our previous and still lead countermeasure, CDDO.
+While effects of space radiation on the development of advanced cancer may not be an acute problem during an astronauts time in space, this remains speculative and additional research is required to develop methods to reduce either short or long-term effects of space radiation going forward.
+Thus, we initiated experiments with metformin an approved drug that is used by millions of Americans for controlling type 2 diabetes mellitus.